rust-lang/rust/src/doc/rustc/src/platform-support/thumbv6m-none-eabi.md

 `arm-none-eabi` targets.

-This target uses the soft-float ABI: functions which take `f32` or `f64` as arguments will have those values packed into an integer registers.
+This target uses the soft-float ABI: functions which take `f32` or `f64` as arguments will have those values packed into integer registers.
 This is the only option because there is no FPU support in [ARMv6-M].

 [t32-isa]: https://developer.arm.com/Architectures/T32%20Instruction%20Set%20Architecture